 From soothing, worshipful melodies sung by the praise band to workshops that prepared me to better serve to sweet conversations with other Christian women, God’s loved reached down into some of the most tired parts of my soul.

-If you can’t make it to the Gather and Glean Retreat, we pray God will provide another way for you to get refilled spiritually.
+I pray God will provide a way for you to get refilled spiritually.
 Perhaps a retreat at another church or an out-of-town training or conference.
 Churches often have a budget line set aside for ministry training.
 It is possible your church may be able to cover your expenses in part or whole.
 Either way, it’s a worthy investment.

 You can also find online support and encouragement for women’s ministry leaders in our free Women’s Ministry Toolbox Community Facebook Group.
 While it’s not a replacement for a conference or retreat, it can provide spiritual nourishment and encouragement for the seasons in between.